 Above all else, the most important role of a disability support worker is to provide support.
 Your role is to enable clients to live as independently as they can, by supporting them however required.
 That could be physical, emotional, or even educational support.

-What makes a good disability worker?
+What makes a good disability support worker?

 A good disability worker will have: